Fiduciary Deed - Overview

 When is a Fiduciary Deed Used?

-Fiduciary deeds are commonly used in estate planning or when managing a trust.
-They come into play when the property owner cannot manage the asset personally, often due to incapacitation or death.
-Executors or trustees use fiduciary deeds to ensure that assets are distributed according to the terms of a will or trust agreement.
+Fiduciary deeds are frequently used in estate planning and the management of trust property.
+They are executed when the property owner is unable to handle the asset personally, often due to incapacitation or death.
+In such cases, executors or trustees use fiduciary deeds to legally transfer or distribute assets in accordance with the terms outlined in a will or trust agreement.

 How to Create a Fiduciary Deed?